daminipchrysanthemum-tech/aws-ai-practitioner-portfolio/README.md

 ## 💡 What I Learned

 Working through this project taught me how AWS separates the training and deployment steps — you pay for compute only while it's running.
 The most surprising thing was how much feature engineering matters: adding just 4 derived columns could cut RMSE by 15–25% without changing the algorithm at all.
 It maps directly to what the AIF-C01 exam tests in the ML fundamentals domain.

----

-*Part of [aws-ai-practitioner-portfolio](../README.md) — hands-on projects for the AWS Certified AI Practitioner exam.*